 Make sure not to use soap or shampoo when taking an Epsom salt bath because they will interfere with the action of the minerals and the detoxification process.
-When you are soaked in warm water, your pores are open and you can easily absorb the chemicals from these products, which is not something we want in our body.
+When you are soaked in warm water, your pores are open and you can easily absorb the chemicals from other products, which is not something you want in your body.

 If you want to boost the detoxification process, you can also add ½ cup of raw unfiltered apple cider vinegar for an extra-deep detox.

 Once you are done soaking and dry, you can apply a natural moisturizer like body butter, shea butter or coconut oil and some aluminum-free deodorant, be sure to use products without perfumes or chemicals.